mbingenheimer/sutra2DNA/README.md

 # sutra2DNA
 Repository for the sutra@DNA project at TU

-Contributers:  Marcus Bingenheimer, Justin Brody, Michael DArcy, Rob Kulathinal
+Contributers:  Marcus Bingenheimer, Justin Brody, Shaamyl Anwar, Michael DArcy, Rob Kulathinal

 This is the code we distribute as part of the sutra2DNA project at Temple University.